Working Dogs have Different Dietary Requirements

 Working or sporting dogs are likely to need either a higher energy diet like Dr John Platinum or a good active maintenance diet like Dr John Gold, with enough energy for activity, protein for growth, maintenance and repair of tissues and essential fats for condition and additional energy.
 Start by feeding towards the upper end of the recommended feeding requirements to get the right level to maintain condition in your dog.
 Feeding twice a day is ideal for most dogs.
 However, it needs to be at appropriate times with a working dog, so they can have a rest after eating to encourage good digestion before starting a period of work.

-Consider their activity levels and type of activity: If they are active throughout the day, i.e. a working sheepdog, or police detection dog, then stamina is important and slow-releasing complex carbohydrates (whole grain cereals) can provide them with the energy they need to take them through their working day.
+You should consider their activity levels and type of activity: If they are active throughout the day, i.e. a working sheepdog, or police detection dog, then stamina is important and slow-releasing complex carbohydrates (whole grain cereals) can provide them with the energy they need to take them through their working day.

 Sporting dogs, like spaniels and labradors used in shoots and trials, will need higher levels of energy for short bursts of activity.
 They will also need good concentration and eyesight for retrieval, so a highly active diet like Dr John Platinum will give them the additional energy and nutrient levels they need, along with a joint supplement to keep their active joints supported and in good health.